Allison Ramsey, MD

-- When no cause can be found for anaphylaxis, it is termed idiopathic.
+When no cause can be found for anaphylaxis, it is termed idiopathic.
 Recent reports suggest that 25% of all episodes of anaphylaxis are idiopathic.
-Many of those affected have underlying allergy or asthma conditions.
-Extensive allergy testing for foods may uncover an unusual food allergy that is responsible for these reactions.
 For frequent episodes of anaphylaxis, a physician may recommend a combination of antihistamine, leukotriene inhibitors, or oral steroids to reduce the severity of attacks.
 There is also some evidence that a biologic medication, omalizumab (Xolair), which binds IgE, may help with idiopathic anaphylaxis.

 Allergies & Asthma